How to Prepare Infant Formula: Perfectly and Safely

 Glass vs Plastic Baby Bottle

 Plastic baby bottles are convenient, cheap, and unbreakable, but are they safe?
-Studies have linked exposure to the chemical BPA—which can rapidly leach out of plastic bottles when exposed to a hot liquid—to damage developing brains and tissues and a heightened risk of cancer later in life.
+Studies have linked exposure to the chemical BPA (and related chemicals like BPS)—which can rapidly leach out of plastic bottles when exposed to a hot liquid—that can damage developing brains and tissues and a heightened risk of cancer later in life.

 There is also a concern as an estimated average bottle-fed baby using plastic baby bottles could be ingesting 1.6 million plastic microparticles every day during the first 12 months of their lives.